dkpro/dkpro-similarity/index.md

 ## Getting Started

-Check out our [Getting started guide](/dkpro-similarity/GettingStarted) and our [API documentation]((/dkpro-similarity/ApiDocumentation).
+Check out our [Getting started guide](/dkpro-similarity/gettingstarted).
 You may also want to have a closer look at our [ACL 2013 system demonstration paper](http://www.ukp.tu-darmstadt.de/fileadmin/user_upload/Group_UKP/publikationen/2013/ACL_Demo_2013_Dab_CameraReady.pdf) which summarizes the architecture, the available text similarity measures, and the existing experimental setups.

 ## Included Experiments